Skip to main content

 Pumpkin-cranberry bread pudding

 Traditional bread pudding has raisins inside and is topped with a spiced rum sauce.
-This recipe adds a twist to this old classic, including dried cranberries and pumpkin puree inside, and it’s smothered with a sweet caramel sauce to give it more fall flavor.
+This pumpkin cranberry bread pudding recipe adds a fall twist to the old classic, including substituting raisins for dried cranberries and adding pumpkin puree inside.
+It’s also smothered with a sweet caramel sauce to give it even more fall flavor.

 Butter pecan cheesecake